avinash201199/Competitions-and-Programs-List/README.md

 ### How to contribute 😎<br>

+You can contribute in many ways in this repository
+1. If you are beginner then you can contribute by improving the structure of the repository. <br>
+2. Design the website for this repository with the content. <br>
+3. Add more competition into the list which are not present. <br>

 - Star this repository.
 - Create an issue with description about the competiton and wait for approval.
 - Then fork this repository.